hanlin-lu/hanlin-lu.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I'm a Research scientist at ByteDance Inc, working on Foundation Model, Vision and Language.
-I received my PhD in Computer Science from [Penn State University](https://www.eecs.psu.edu/departments/EECS-Departments-Computer-Science-Engineering3.aspx), and my bachelor in Mathematics from [Beihang University](https://www.buaa.edu.cn/).
+I'm a Research Scientist at ByteDance Inc, working on Foundation Model, Vision and Language, in [Dr. Heng Wang](https://hengcv.github.io/code/)'s team.
+In 2021, I received my PhD in Computer Science from [Penn State University](https://www.eecs.psu.edu/departments/EECS-Departments-Computer-Science-Engineering3.aspx), advised by [Prof. Ting He](https://nsrg.cse.psu.edu/members/ting-he/).
+Before that, I received my bachelor in Mathematics from [Beihang University](https://www.buaa.edu.cn/) in 2017.
+During 2019 summer and 2020 summer, I interned at IBM T. J. Watson Research Center, mentored by [Dr. Shiqiang Wang](https://shiqiang.wang/) and Dr. Changchang Liu.

 My research interests are mostly centered on Machine Learning, Deep Learning, model training infrastructure and Computer Vision, with a focus on Large Language Model and Text-to-Image Diffusion Model in recent 2 years.

+Please send me an email if we share common interests.